 To effectively embed social values in our built environments, both the design process and stakeholder relationships need to change.
+The focus of the design team must shift to the process rather than the outcome.
 Preconceived notions of what 'works', what is 'beautiful', what 'brings people together', what is 'needed', what 'feels safe' must be challenged to reflect a local set of values, needs and cultures.
 Social values aren't universally prescriptive and need to be understood in context.
 Consequently, the design team needs to expand to include an array of other experts including community expertise.
 The designing of places becomes a nonlinear process where new collaborative relationships can be created and over time power dynamics between developer, designer, community member, and public sector are able to shift.